 Banana Greek Yoghurt Pancakes

 These Banana Greek Yoghurt Pancakes are seriously fluffy and delicious!
-They are a super easy and healthy breakfast or snack.
-Thanks to the Greek yoghurt, they’re packed with protein so are a more satisfying start to your day than standard pancakes.
-This is an easy, yummy way to enjoy a nutritious breakfast.
+Perfect for baby and toddler, they’re a super easy and healthy breakfast or snack.
+They’re protein-boosted thanks to Greek yoghurt, so are a more satisfying start to the day than traditional pancakes.
+This is an easy, yummy and treat-like way for kids (and adults) to enjoy a nourishing breakfast!

-I’m a big fan of any recipe that uses ingredients I normally have in the fridge.
-We always have Greek yoghurt, but my kids don’t really like to eat it.
+The ingredients are fridge and pantry staples, but so wholesome!
+I love any recipe that uses ingredients I normally have in the fridge.
+We always have Greek yoghurt, but my kids don’t really like to eat it on its own.
 It’s such a great source of protein [1], along with other essential vitamins and minerals.
 And so, I make yoghurt pancakes!
-This is a super easy, nutritious pancake recipe using Greek yoghurt, that’s perfect for both kids and adults.

 Ingredients in Banana Greek Yoghurt Pancakes